Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 A central insight of the recent theory on the trainability of VQAs is that the DLA $\mathfrak{g}$ of a system provides a structural descriptor of both expressivity and loss variance statistics of parameterized quantum circuits.
 Building on a conjecture~\cite{Larocca.2022-DiagnosingBarrenPlateaus}, Refs.~\cite{Ragone.2024-LieAlgebraicTheory,Fontana.2024-CharacterizingBarrenPlateaus} proved that, under suitable large-depth assumptions, the variance of a wide class of cost functions admits the universal form

-Here $\ell_{\rho,O}(\boldsymbol{\theta})$ denotes the parameterized cost associated with an input state $\rho$ and an observable $O$ (cf.\ expectation value~\eqref{eq:expectationvalue}).
+Here, $\ell_{\rho,O}(\boldsymbol{\theta})$ denotes the parameterized cost associated with an input state $\rho$ and an observable $O$ (cf.\ expectation value~\eqref{eq:expectationvalue}).
 The quantity $\mathcal{P}_{\mathfrak{g}}(\cdot)$ is the \emph{$\mathfrak{g}$-purity} of a Hermitian operator~\cite{Barnum.2003-GeneralizationsEntanglementBased,Barnum.2004-SubsystemIndependentGeneralizationEntanglement,Ragone.2024-LieAlgebraicTheory}.
 Concretely, let $\{B_\alpha\}_{\alpha=1}^{\dim(\g)}$ be a Hilbert--Schmidt orthonormal basis of $i\g$ with respect to the Hilbert--Schmidt inner product $\langle A,B\rangle_{\mathrm{HS}}=\tr(AB)$.
 Then,

-Intuitively, $\mathcal{P}_{\mathfrak{g}}(H)$ measures how much of $H$ lies in the dynamical directions generated by the circuit dynamics.
+Intuitively, $\mathcal{P}_{\mathfrak g}(H)$ measures how much of $H$ lies in the Hermitian operator space $i\mathfrak g$, equivalently in the tangent space to the dynamical Lie group generated by the circuit.

-Equation~\eqref{eq:varianceformula} provides a unifying explanation of several known mechanisms behind barren plateaus: increasing expressivity~\cite{McClean.2018-BarrenPlateausQuantum} corresponds to increasing $\dim(\mathfrak{g})$ and hence suppresses the variance; strong entanglement or symmetry mismatch can reduce $\mathcal{P}_{\mathfrak{g}}(\rho)$; and observables with little support on the dynamical directions have small $\mathcal{P}_{\mathfrak{g}}(O)$, consistent with cost-function locality effects~\cite{Cerezo.2021-CostFunctionDependent}.
+Equation~\eqref{eq:varianceformula} provides a unifying explanation of several known mechanisms behind barren plateaus: increasing expressivity~\cite{McClean.2018-BarrenPlateausQuantum} corresponds to increasing $\dim(\mathfrak{g})$ and hence suppresses the variance; strong entanglement or symmetry mismatch can reduce $\mathcal{P}_{\mathfrak{g}}(\rho)$; and observables with little support in $i\g$ have small $\mathcal{P}_{\mathfrak{g}}(O)$, consistent with cost-function locality effects~\cite{Cerezo.2021-CostFunctionDependent}.

 Since expressivity of circuits of the form~\eqref{eq:standardansatz} depends strongly on the depth $L$, the validity of \cref{eq:varianceformula} likewise requires a sufficiently mixed, large-depth regime.
 In Refs.~\cite{Larocca.2022-DiagnosingBarrenPlateaus,Ragone.2024-LieAlgebraicTheory,Fontana.2024-CharacterizingBarrenPlateaus}, this is formalized by assuming that the circuit ensemble induced by random parameters forms an (approximate) unitary $2$-design on the relevant dynamical group (or, more generally, that it mixes sufficiently in the second Haar moment; see Ref.~\cite{Mele.2024-IntroductionHaarMeasure}).
 In the fully controllable case, $\mathfrak{g}\cong \mathfrak{su}(2^n)$, one obtains an explicit sufficient depth condition of the form